 Flour Part 1.

-I began to wonder - how I could create a painting that embodied what flour meant to me, what I associate it with, how does it feel and look, smell and what memories and imagery does in conjure.
-The more I thought about this the more I realised just how much I wanted to pull as much of these ideas I could onto the surface of a canvas.
+One day, while making pizza dough, I began to wonder - how I could create a painting that embodied what flour meant to me, what I associate it with, how does it look, feel, smell and what memories and imagery does in conjure.
+The more I thought about this the more I realised just how much I wanted to pull as many of these ideas I could onto the surface of a canvas.

 In a purely sensory way I love the way the ingredients smell and how this changes as the recipe progresses, the way that when I am mixing dough by hand I feel connected with the tradition of bread making and how frustratingly there always seems to be a stray piece of hair that falls down and annoyingly tickles my nose.